serverless/examples/aws-mcp-servers/express-web-adapter/README.md

 - **Validate in-process** - the SDK's `requireBearerAuth` with a `jose` JWKS verifier (commented block at the bottom of `src/server.mjs`).
 - Behind an IAM-auth Function URL, the adapter's `AWS_LWA_AUTHORIZATION_SOURCE` can restore a client-supplied token from another header into `Authorization` (SigV4 reserves the original).

+### Going further

+- **Long-running tools**: raise the function `timeout` and `timeoutInMillis` together.
+Keep the endpoint regional (as configured): edge-optimized REST endpoints cut streams that stay idle for 30 seconds, so a tool that computes quietly for longer than that would fail there even with a raised timeout.

 ### Cleanup

 ```bash